Exaii2/blender-creature-limb-drawer/README.md

 The length of edges uses different sub-meshes.
 These can be changed in the geometry nodes - there are currently three limb-lengths for both LimbMiddle and LimbEnd.
 These feature different scalings which can be changed in the geometry nodes.
 LimbEnd: Any edge in which one vert has no other connecting edge.
 These can be spikes, fingers, toes and talons.
 LimbMiddle: Any edge in which the connected verts have further connected edges.
-These can be used for both limbs and the main body.
+These can be used for both limbs and the main body, when overlayered multiple times.

-I wanted this tool to be versatile, so I also added seeds to for each limbpart and a general seed which applies to all limbs.
+For versability, change the seeds to for each limbpart or the general seed which applies to all limbs.
 Change these in geometry nodes for immediate results or keyframe them and check through several iterations by using the timeline.

-I use simple shading.
+I recommend use simple shading for editing.
 I have tested this on a good rig, however live editing with complex shaders can lead to FPS loss.
-My recommedation is to stay in simple shading.
 The GeoNodes with the used Remesh can slow down when increasing complexity.

 This tool is mainly intended as a base for sculpting and to prototype creatures in a similar style.
 Adapt it to your needs.

 As the geometry nodes create lots of overlapping meshes, you might want to use a remesh modifier to create a smoother surface and reduce artifacts.
 Once expecations are met, apply the modifiers (and perhaps keep a copy of your Creature-Edge-Setup).

+The geometry nodes have panels of different colors.
+Yellow indicates usage information, orange marks nodes that can be edited for varying final results.
+Red panels show issues or things to watch out for.

 # CURRENT ISSUES AND LIMITATIONS